open-austin/open-austin.github.io/_posts/2016-03-29-open-gov-civic-tech-bodycam-recap.md

 ## Particpate in upcoming body cam actions

-To get invovled with this issues, we encourage you to sign up for our body cam listserv and/or volunteer for a working group by filling out this form.
+To get invovled with this issue, we encourage you to sign up for our body cam listserv and/or volunteer for a working group by filling out this form.
 [http://goo.gl/forms/QN5vZejo2P](http://goo.gl/forms/QN5vZejo2P)

 ## More Resources